SC notice to AP on plea against condition of 3-yr practice as lawyer to appear in civil judge exam | Law-Order

 SC notice to AP on plea against condition of 3-yr practice as lawyer to appear in civil judge exam

-The Supreme Court Wednesday sought response from the Andhra Pradesh government on a plea challenging the stipulated condition of three years practice as an advocate to be eligible for appearing in exam for appointment as civil judge in the state.
-While agreeing to hear the plea, a vacation bench of justices Indira Banerjee and Aniruddha Bose also issued notice to the Registrar (recruitment) of the Andhra Pradesh High Court on the petition.
+The Supreme Court Wednesday sought response from the Andhra Pradesh government on a plea challenging the condition which mandates three years of practice as an advocate to be eligible for appearing in exam for appointment as civil judge in the state.
+A vacation bench of Justices Indira Banerjee and Aniruddha Bose also issued notice to the Registrar (recruitment) of the Andhra Pradesh High Court seeking reply on the petition which has also challenged the December 3 notification inviting applications for appointment to the post of civil judge (junior division) in the Andhra Pradesh State Judicial Service.

+The apex court was hearing a petition filed by R Venkatesh who has challenged the December 3 notification and questioned the eligibility requirement of three-year practice as an advocate.
+The petitioner has also challenged Rule 5(2)(a)(i) of the Andhra Pradesh State Judicial Service Rules 2007, which was notified/amended by the state government on July 28, 2017 and mandates three years of practice as an advocate to be eligible for appointment to the category of civil judge.

-The petitioner's counsel told the bench that as per the December 3 notification, the last date for submission of online application was January 2.
-The bench, while issuing notice on the petition, listed it for hearing on January 5.
+During the hearing conducted through video-conferencing, the petitioner’s counsel told the court that as per the December 3 notification, the last date for submission of online application was January 2..

 ALSO READ